 In addition to cover stories and more for Newsweek and New York, Merryman has written for New York Times, Time, Washington Post, the Guardian, ESPN Magazine, and others.
 Her media appearances include: CNN's Anderson Cooper 360; Fox and Friends; CBS This Morning; Tavis Smiley; @KatieCouric; John Stossel; ESPN’s Outside the Lines; HBO’s Real Sports with Bryant Gumbel; Red Bull’s Visions of Greatness; BBC’s World News and Sports Hour; and NPR's On Point.
 She once delighted "Mr. Wonderful" Kevin O'Leary with an on-air explanation of how science could predict his success; Stephen Colbert devoted an entire segment of The Colbert Report to her take on kids and competition.

-Her mastery of the science is considered so authoritative that her work's been cited in 175 academic journals and 490 books to date.
-And Merryman's won nine awards for her work, including the PEN Center USA Literary Award; AAAS Award for Science Journalism; an “Audie”; and two Clarions.
+Her mastery of the science is considered so authoritative that her work's been cited in 185 academic journals and 503 books to date.
+Among the honors Merryman has received: She’s a Poynter Fellow for Journalism at Yale University and was a William J. Clinton Distinguished Lecturer at the University of Arkansas's Clinton School of Public Service.
+She has received nine awards for her work including the PEN Center USA Literary Award; AAAS Award for Science Journalism; an “Audie”; and two Clarions.

 Merryman has a Bachelor of Fine Arts from the University of Southern California School of Cinematic Arts and a Juris Doctorate from Georgetown University.